Castro, Marlins rally from 7 runs down, beat Phillies 19-11

+MIAMI (AP) — A wild victory for the Marlins was tempered by some disappointing injury news.

-MIAMI (AP) — Starlin Castro homered twice and drove in five runs, and the Miami Marlins spotted the Philadelphia Phillies a seven-run lead before rallying to win 19-11 on Friday night, their highest-scoring game at Marlins Park.
+Starlin Castro homered twice and drove in five runs, and Miami spotted the Philadelphia Phillies a seven-run lead before rallying to win 19-11 on Friday night, its highest-scoring game at Marlins Park.

+“To be able to come from seven down early, obviously I would have never thought it would have ended like this with the way it started,” Marlins manager Don Mattingly said.

+“If I knew a half-game off for rest would do that, I’d do that a lot with a lot of guys,” Mattingly said.
+“Coming off the bench with two home runs is pretty cool.”

 Isan Díaz hit a three-run homer, Harold Ramirez and Neil Walker each had three hits and drove in two, and John Berti also went deep for the Marlins, who pounded out 19 hits and have won six of their last seven over the Phillies.